PythonRSAS/pythonrsas.github.io/_posts/2022-08-17-2-A-Study-on-Bank-Balance-sheet-composition.md

 ![Securities Portfolios](../images/posts/Securities Portfolios.PNG)

 • HTM category has been growing since the GFC.

 • Steady increases in debt and equity securities held for trading purposes in the period after the repeal of the Glass-Steagall Act in 1999 (this act had largely separated investment banking and commercial banking up to that point).
 During the GFC, there was a sharp decline which would have been larger if not for the conversion of two large trading firms, Goldman Sachs and Morgan Stanley, to bank holding companies in September 2008.

+As [this post](https://libertystreeteconomics.newyorkfed.org/2015/02/available-for-sale-understanding-bank-securities-portfolios/) describes, the largest category of securities for both portfolio types is **agency pass-through MBS**.
+These are pools of securitized mortgages with a credit guarantee from Fannie Mae, Freddie Mac, or Ginnie Mae.
+Closely related, and also significant in size, are agency collateralized mortgage obligations (CMOs), which are structured securities created from agency mortgage pools.

+In line with the risk management explanation, in the agency MBS market it’s common for lenders to engage in “**swap transactions**” with the government-sponsored enterprises (GSEs) Fannie Mae and Freddie Mac.
+In such transactions, the bank swaps a pool of conforming mortgages for an MBS pool backed by the same pool of loans but that carries a credit guarantee from the GSE.
+As a result, the bank is insulated against credit risk but still retains the interest rate and prepayment risk .
+This type of **loan-for-security swap** is attractive from the perspective of **improving regulatory capital adequacy**, since agency MBS carry lower risk weights for regulatory capital purposes than do the underlying mortgages.
+Furthermore, agency MBS also have relatively little liquidity risk, since their secondary market is large and liquid compared to most loan or fixed-income markets.

 ### AFS
 The **U.S. Treasury Securities category** within AFS has been growing since the GFC, whereas the **U.S. Government Agency Obligations** category has been dropping during the same period of time.